-NOTE: When services beyond those available inside the One-Stop are needed, referrals to other agencies and partners will be offered to ensure adequate services are available to the member so they can reach their employment goal.
-This may happen at any point in the above flowchart as needs are identified.
-One-Stop center staff will use the Common Intake referral process when appropriate, or use other materials provided by Partners to refer to Partner services in the region.
+NOTE: When services beyond those available inside the One-Stop are needed, referral5 to other agencies and partners will be offered to ensure adequate services are available to the member so they can reach their employment goal.
+This may happen at any point in the abolle flowchart as needs are identified.
+One-Stop center staff will use the Common Intake referral process when appropriate, or me other materials provided by Partners to refer to Partner serllices in the region.